 You get a material design user interface and the essential features to cut, copy, delete, compress, extract, and more.
 Also, you get to tweak the theme.

-Simple File Manager is a helpful app from a developer team focused entirely on making 'simple' tools for mobile.
+Fossify File Manager is a helpful app from a developer team focused entirely on making 'easy-to-use' tools for mobile.

 It is a lightweight and versatile file manager with essential file management features.

 3. Little File Manager

 Just want a small app to explore and access files?
 Little File Manager should be a good pick that lets you do the fundamentals like copy-pasting files.

 Want to browse the web using a privacy-friendly and an open-source mobile browser?
 These options should suit well:

 Mozilla Firefox is probably the favorite open-source browser for desktop and mobile users.